Frenvius/disneyland-mods/BepInEx/plugins/OdinPlus-BackPacks_Remake/README.md

 ### V0.2.5
 * Fixed reported issue where if you were wearing cape and attempted to equip bag the game resulted in a null reference (red text)********

+### V0.2.6
+* Changed method of listening for keypress to open backpacks, I am no longer using Unity Native key listens instead switched to the Valheim ZInput listeners.
+Hopefully this resolves the only pending issue I am aware of.
+* Added configuration option to show/hide the tooltip depending on what mod you're using to extend your inventory the tooltip did not show in the right place

+### V0.2.7
+* Added config sync heard events for movement modifier.
+If you are editing these with bepin config manager in game they will live impact your game now

   <p>  <b>IF YOU HAVE ANY OF THESE PROBLEMS PLEASE FILE AN ISSUE ON GITHUB</b> </p>